TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-As we remember, before the exploitation of the pdf, we obtain the ayush credentials for the webmail in the Wordpress post, so we try to reuse them to log in via ssh in that user:
+As we remember, before the exploitation of `pdfTeX`, we obtain the `ayush credentials` for the webmail in the `Wordpress post`, so we try to `reuse` them to log in via `ssh` in that user:

 <br />